shazzdev/8thIsland/README.md

 # 8thIsland
 # An open world game project by shazzdev(currently in development) consisting of Mumbai and Mumbra.
-# You may call it like a Mumbai Gullies ripoff, but it will be real original and maybe some missions will be set in 90's.
-# It make some time or even more time.
-But it will be released soon.
+# Get the ultimate gaming experience of this game.
+# Will be released for PC and Mobile (Android and iOS).
+# Set in 90's and modern times, the game will give you the immersive experience.
+# Inspired from GTA IV
-# If you want to get latest updates from me, check out my twitter account.
+# If you want to get latest updates, check out my twitter account.
 # www.twitter.com/shazzdev